 - Occupational therapy can assist if the person is struggling with daily activities.
 They can supply different aids that can help keep a person independent

-- Medication from a GP or Pain Specialist to help control the pain and allow for activity
+- Medication from a GP or Pain Specialist to help control the pain and allow a person to remain active

 - Getting good quality sleep 7-9 hours each night